 Go for a walk round the block and when you get back, tell them you've got permission to spend slightly less than what they're offering.
 This option is a winner as, like them, you're saying you'd like to offer them more but it's not in your power.
 Play them at their own game!

 Look out for weird price tags

-As you can probably guess, the easiest items to haggle on are those that are already discounted.
+The easiest items to haggle on are those that are already discounted.

 In addition to items that are in sales sections or have discount stickers on them, the final digit on a price tag reveals a whole lot more about a product's status than you perhaps realise.

 If a price tag ends in 1, 7 or 8 (so £9.81, £180.08, etc.) it's either a discontinued item or serious clearance that they're likely to be desperate to get rid of (even if it's not made explicitly clear that it's on sale).